theuggla/lysande-jekyll-theme/README.md

 Now, do:

-1. Clone (`git clone https://github.com/1dv022/js-boilerplate.git`) this repro to the location you want the project to live.
-Note that git clone will create the directory `js-boilerplate` for you if you do not specify otherwise.
+1. Pull (`git pull https://github.com/1dv022/jekyll-boilerplate.git`) into your existing repo.
+Make sure you are in the root of your repo.

-2. Change directory to `cd js-boilerplate`.
+2. Start the virtual machine using `vagrant up` (Will take 15-30 minutes.
+Ignore red command line statements and warnings.
+Lean back and feel like an l33t hax0r as the commands scroll by.)

-3. Start the virtual machine using `vagrant up` (Will take a couple of minutes)
+3. SSH into the machine using  `vagrant ssh`

-4. SSH into the machine using  `vagrant ssh`
+4. Change directory to `cd /vagrant`

-5. Change directory to `cd /vagrant`
+5. Install jekyll using `gem install jekyll`

-6. Install all dependencies (incl. bower dependencies) `npm install` (Note: will take 5-10 minutes)
+6. Create an scaffolded jekyll project using `jekyll new . --force` (`.` to install in the root directory (`/vagrant`), and `--force` to ignore that the directory is not empty)

 ## Daily workflow
 1. Start out by `vagrant up` your machine and ssh into it (`vagrant ssh`).
 Change directory to `cd /vagrant`.